rholford/867_project/README.md

 pip install scipy
 pip install -r orig_requirements.txt
 ```
+The GloVe embeddings can be downloaded from https://nlp.stanford.edu/projects/glove/, the 6B pre-trained model was used.
 ## Training
 To train the model(s) in the paper, run this command:
 ```train